techiediaries/techiediaries/_posts/2020/laravel/2019-09-05-laravel-7-6-authentication-tutorial-login-register-password-reset-example.md

 ---
 layout: post
-title: "Laravel 6 Auth Tutorial: Login/Register/Password Reset UI"
+title: "Laravel 7/6 Auth Tutorial: Login/Register/Password Reset Example"
 image: "images/content/laravel.png"
 excerpt: "In the previous tutorial, we've introduced Laravel and seen the new features of the latest Laravel 6 version.
-In this tutorial, we'll see how to add authentication with login, registration, logout and password reset example." tags : [laravel, laravel-6-tutorials-and-examples, laravel6]
+In this tutorial, we'll see how to add authentication with login, registration, logout and password reset example"
+categories: laravel
+date: 2020-03-04
+tags : [laravel, laravel-6-tutorials-and-examples, laravel6]
 ---

-In the previous [tutorial](https://www.techiediaries.com/laravel-tutorial), we've introduced Laravel and seen the new features of the latest Laravel 6 version.
+In the previous [tutorial](https://www.techiediaries.com/laravel-tutorial/), we've introduced Laravel and seen the new features of the latest Laravel 7 version.
 In this tutorial, we'll see how to add authentication with login, registration, logout and password reset example.

+## Bootstrapping a Laravel 7/6 Project

 First, make sure you have followed the previous tutorial and that you have started your development server on the `http://localhost:8000` address.

+## Adding Authentication to your Laravel 7/6 App

-Laravel 6 has moved the auth scaffolding into a separate Laravel/UI package that you need to install in your project using the following command from a new terminal:
+Laravel 6+ has moved the auth scaffolding into a separate Laravel/UI package that you need to install in your project using the following command from a new terminal:

 ```bash
 $ cd crmapp